 The new play programs are run by Director of New Play Development Elizabeth Williamson.
-A dramaturg, director and translator, Williamson was formerly Associate Artistic Director and Literary Manager at Pioneer Theatre Company.
-She has developed new work with Brooke Berman, Sheila Callaghan, Kyle Jarrow, Wendy MacLeod, Brighde Mullins, Dan O’Brien, Dominique Serrand and Steve Epp, Octavio Solis, Bess Wohl, Lauren Yee, and Mary Zimmerman.
-She’s worked at About Face Theatre, the American Conservatory Theater, the Bay Area Playwrights Festival, Court Theatre, HERE Arts Center, the La Jolla Playhouse, Lorin Maazel’s Castleton Festival, Steppenwolf, Theatre de la Jeune Lune, the Williamstown Theatre Festival and other companies.
+A dramaturg, director and translator, Williamson has developed new work with Brooke Berman, Bill Cain, Sheila Callaghan, Robert Freedman, Kyle Jarrow, Matthew Lopez, Steven Lutvak, Wendy MacLeod, Brighde Mullins, Janine Nabers, Dan O’Brien, Dominique Serrand and Steve Epp, Octavio Solis, Bess Wohl, Lauren Yee, Mary Zimmerman, Big Dance Theatre and The Moving Company.
+She was formerly Associate Artistic Director and Literary Manager at Pioneer Theatre Company and has worked at About Face Theatre, the American Conservatory Theater, the Bay Area Playwrights Festival, Court Theatre, HERE Arts Center, the La Jolla Playhouse, Lorin Maazel’s Castleton Festival, Steppenwolf, Theatre de la Jeune Lune, the Williamstown Theatre Festival and other companies.
 Education: BA, Bennington College; Master’s, Oxford University; trained at the École Jacques Lecoq & with Complicite.
-She received a 2007 NEA Fellowship in Literary Translation and is a member the Lincoln Center Theater Directors Lab and the Literary Managers and Dramaturgs of the Americas.
+She received a 2007 NEA Fellowship in Literary Translation and is a member of the Lincoln Center Theater Directors Lab and the Literary Managers and Dramaturgs of the Americas.